 The Company evaluates the recoverability of long-lived assets whenever events or changes in circumstances indicate the carrying value may not be recoverable.
 The determination of recoverability is based on an estimate of undiscounted cash flows expected to result from the use of an asset and its eventual disposition.
 The estimate of cash flows is based upon, among other things, certain assumptions about expected future operating performance, growth rates and other factors.
 Estimates of undiscounted cash flows may differ from actual cash flows due to, among other things, technological changes, economic conditions, changes to the business model or changes in operating performance.
 If the sum of the undiscounted cash flows is less than the carrying value, an impairment loss is recognized, measured as the amount by which the carrying value exceeds the fair value of the asset.
 Fair value is determined by reference to quoted market prices, if available, or discounted cash flows, as appropriate.
-See Note 11, "Goodwill and Acquired Intangible Assets," regarding impairment testing in fiscal year 2014, 2015 and 2016.
+See Note 11, "Goodwill and Acquired Intangible Assets," regarding impairment testing in fiscal year 2015, 2016 and 2017.

 The Company monitors the recoverability of goodwill recorded in connection with acquisitions, by reporting unit, annually, or sooner if events or changes in circumstances indicate that the carrying amount may not be recoverable.
 The Company conducts its annual impairment test of goodwill on November 30.
 Reporting units may be operating segments as a whole or an operation one level below an operating segment, referred to as a component.
-Goodwill impairment is tested using a two-step approach.
+Prior to fiscal 2017, goodwill impairment is tested using a two-step approach.
 The first step compares the fair value of a reporting unit to its carrying amount, including goodwill.
 If the fair value of the reporting unit is greater than its carrying amount, goodwill is not considered impaired and the second step is not required.
 If the fair value of the reporting unit is less than its carrying amount, the second step of the impairment test measures the amount of the impairment loss, if any, by comparing the implied fair value of goodwill to its carrying amount.
 If the carrying amount of goodwill exceeds its implied fair value, an impairment loss is recognized equal to that excess.
 The implied fair value of goodwill is calculated in the same manner that goodwill is calculated in a business combination, whereby the fair value of the reporting unit is allocated to all of the assets and liabilities of that unit, with the excess purchases price over the amounts assigned to assets and liabilities.
-Estimating fair value is performed by utilizing various valuation approaches, such as income approach or market approach.
-The total of all reporting unit fair values was also compared to the Company's market capitalization plus control premium for reasonableness.
-See Note 11, "Goodwill and Acquired Intangible Assets," regarding impairment testing.